 Property manager Venis Sims knows the right ways to deal with each housing authority to get the quickest results: Fulton County Housing Authority is efficient with email; Atlanta Housing’s automated portal works best; you need to drop by in-person to Jonesboro and get to know people.

-Jim Lester, who manages nearly 100 Section 8–rented properties, knows that if you get a rent assessment from a housing authority that’s lower than you’d like, you have to send it back to appeal four times; then, you might get a higher one.
+Jim Lester, who manages nearly 100 Section 8 rental properties, knows that if you get a rent assessment from a housing authority that’s lower than you’d like, you have to send it back to appeal four times; then, you might get a higher one.

-These tips and tricks are how landlords and property managers navigate multiple housing authorities, who have to administer the federal Section 8 voucher program in local jurisdictions with the complex regulations that come with using federal dollars.
-But in some cities, not enough landlords are participating in the program, choosing instead to rent housing to market-rate tenants.
+These tips and tricks are how landlords and property managers navigate multiple housing authorities, who have to administer the federal Section 8 vouchers in local jurisdictions with the complex regulations that come with using federal dollars.
+But in some cities, not enough landlords are participating in the Section 8 voucher program, choosing instead to rent housing to market-rate tenants.

 Last fall, the U.S. Housing and Urban Development department toured the country, hosting a series of sessions to listen why landlords don’t like the program.
 Atlanta, where tenants using vouchers struggle to find adequate housing, was its first stop.
 Research published last year examined how many landlords avoid renting to Section 8 tenants.
-In my interviews with nearly a dozen landlords, they describe unreliable inspections, bureaucracy, and plain discrimination against Section 8 tenants.
+In my interviews with nearly a dozen landlords, they describe unreliable inspections, bureaucracy, and plain discrimination and refusal to rent to Section 8 tenants.

 Mike Nelson, president of Excalibur Homes, says there are 15 different housing authorities across the metro area.
 “That means you have to be familiar with 15 different ways of managing the program,” he says.